0x4ka/Quartz/content/thoughts/How I think about choosing guardians for multisig and social.md

 ---
-title: How I think about choosing guardians for multisig and social recovery wallets
+title: "How I think about choosing guardians for multisig and social recovery wallets"
 date: 1970-01-20T11:40:50.568Z
 tags:
 ---